Headlabs/business-plan/business-plan/company-summary.md

 Currently Headlabs is a remote-only work space thus requires no additional facilities or locations.

 ### Mission Statement
 We merge virtual reality with the real-world.
+We help companies design and improve their Virtual Reality user interfaces and experiences.